 Register Privacy Notice

 We obtain beneficial ownership information from official sources of corporate information.
+These sources include, but are not limited to:

 The information that we collect will vary from territory to territory depending on the information contained on the official public record for that territory.
 In addition to an individual’s name, it is common for the official public record to contain: